mattiasmucherie/academy-server-development/corsandproxy.md

 Like in a previous task when we used the endpoint https://academy-api.vercel.app/api/places.json, we should now do the same thing but with the endpoint https://academy-api.vercel.app/api/slowplaces.json.
 It is really slow though, so what you want to do is fetch the data and cache it.

-You should do teh following steps:
+You should do the following steps:

 1. Use the endpoint https://academy-api.vercel.app/api/slowplaces.json with the HTTP GET method to get the data.
 However, since the endpoint is slow, you should cache the data for subsequent requests.
-1. Define a new route in your Express application with a path of "/places2/" using the HTTP GET method.
+1. Define a new route in your Express application with a path of `"/places2/"` using the HTTP GET method.
 1. Create a new data type that can store the response from the `/slowplaces.json` endpoint, and use it to cache the data.
 1. When a request is made to the `/places2/` endpoint, check if the data is already cached.
 If so, retrieve it from the cache and return it to the client.
 If not, fetch the data from the API, store it in the cache, and return it to the client.
 1. Make sure that subsequent requests to the "/places2/" endpoint are fast by returning the cached data.